-Calculating net worth and liquid net worth can provide two valuable snapshots of someone’s financial health.
-Both look at what someone owns and what they owe.
-Both can help measure how someone’s progressing towards their goals.
+Calculating your net worth and liquid net worth can provide two valuable snapshots of your financial health.
+Both look at what you currently own minus what you currently owe, and both can help measure how you’re progressing toward your goals.

 Why Liquid Net Worth Matters

-Imagine a person needs money for something important—a major home or car repair, a trip to the ER, or starting a new business.
-They need it now… or, at least, within the next few weeks or months.
-Where are they going to get the money?
+You need it now… or, at least, within the next few weeks or months.
+Where are you going to get the money?

-They might not want to look at selling things like their home, their car, their retirement savings, their baseball card collection, or Grandma’s wedding ring unless it’s absolutely necessary.
+You might not want to look at selling things like your home, your car, your retirement savings, your baseball card collection, or Grandma’s wedding ring unless it’s absolutely necessary.

-Those kinds of assets can be difficult to convert to cash in a hurry—and there could be consequences if they did decide to go that route.
+Those kinds of assets can be difficult to convert to cash in a hurry—and there could be consequences if you did decide to go that route.

-Instead, it may be easier to tap their more “liquid assets,” such as cash from a checking, savings, or money market account, or cash equivalents, like stocks and bonds, mutual funds, exchange-traded funds, or money market funds.
+Instead, it may be easier to tap your more liquid assets, such as cash from a checking, savings, or money market account, or cash equivalents, like stocks and bonds, mutual funds, or money market funds.

-An individual can run a similar analysis.
-On one side of a sheet of paper, they can list all of their liquid assets—the cash and cash equivalents they could easily and quickly get their hands on if they needed money.
+To calculate your liquid net worth, you can list all of your liquid assets—the cash and cash equivalents you could easily and quickly get your hands on if you need money.

 Improving Liquid Net Worth